 (Disclosure: Some of the links below may be affiliate links)

-It is important that you do your own research.
-And it very important that you base your investing strategy on facts and not myths.
-For this, it is very interesting to go over the myths to make sure you do not fall for one of them.
+You must do your own research.
+And you must base your investing strategy on facts and not myths.
+Therefore, it is important to go over the myths to ensure you do not fall for one of them.

 In this post, I am going to list the 13 biggest myths of the stock market.